baranataman/Point-Cloud-Transformation-and-Rendering/README.md

 C++  project for manipulating volumetric data.
 Load the provided point cloud file and apply different 3D transformations to the point cloud: Translation, rotation and displacement

-1) To compile the code, you can simply run the command: g++ main.cpp happly.h -o main
+1) To compile the code, you can simply run the command

+	g++ main.cpp happly.h -o main

 And to execute it, just type